SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 __Conclusion:__
 - You have worms?
 Ivermectin is for you, COVID-19 or not.
 - You have COVID-19 but no worms?
-Ivermectin is junk; get fluvoxamine or molnupiravir or paxlovid or monoclonal antibodies or dexamethasone or&hellip; Remind me again: why weren't you vaccinated?
+Ivermectin is junk; get fluvoxamine or molnupiravir or paxlovid or monoclonal antibodies or dexamethasone or&hellip;
+- And if you weren't vaccinated, remind me again: why is that?

 ---